nachocaru/xaprb.com/content/blog/2005-12-06-find-missing-numbers-in-a-sequence-with-sql.md

 ) as x
 where stop is not null;</pre>

-The final `WHERE` clause makes sure the upper end of the sequence isn&#8217;t counted as a hole.
+The final `WHERE` clause makes sure the upper end of the sequence isn't counted as a hole.
 This can be written several ways, some of them without wrapping the whole thing in a subquery (for example, `where r.id is null and r < (select max(id) from sequence)`), but it suits me fine as it is.
 Here is the result:

 <table class="borders collapsed">
   <tr>